-We believe it is essential that visitors approach each sign with a sense of encountering new content that is presented in its own unique setting as informed by the relevant messages being conveyed.
+Visitors should approach each interpretation sign with a sense of encountering new content that is presented in its own unique setting as informed by the relevant messages being conveyed.

-One example of our work in this regard comes in the case of a series of eight interpretive signs we produced for the City of Vincent, Perth, WA, in 2011.
-These signs were located along a 2km stretch of their Wetlands Heritage Trail.
+Two examples of our work in this regard comes in the case of a series of interpretive signs we produced for the Walls of China precinct in Mungo National Park and for the Green Head Walkway in Western Australia.